Professor Kenneth Hamilton

 Head of School of Music, Dean (International) for College of Arts, Humanities and Social Sciences

-Described as “an outstanding virtuoso- one of the finest players of his generation” by Moscow’s Kommersant Daily; as a performer “full of energy and wit” by the New York Times; by the Singapore Straits Times as “a formidable virtuoso”; and by Tom Service in The Guardian as “pianist/author/lecturer/all-round virtuoso”, Scottish pianist and scholar Kenneth Hamilton concertises worldwide as a soloist on both modern and historical instruments.
-His publications have had an international impact, especially his much discussed After the Golden Age: Romantic Pianism and Modern Performance (OUP), welcomed as “full of wit and interest, and written with passion” by Charles Rosen (Times Literary Supplement) and as “a wonderful book” by James Fenton (The Guardian).
+Described as “an outstanding virtuoso- one of the finest players of his generation” by Moscow’s Kommersant; as a performer “full of energy and wit” by the New York Times; by the Singapore Straits Times as “a formidable virtuoso”; and by Tom Service in The Guardian as “pianist/author/lecturer/all-round virtuoso”, Scottish pianist and scholar Kenneth Hamilton concertises worldwide as a soloist on both modern and historical instruments, and is one of the leading experts on historical piano performance styles.
+His publications and recordings have had an international impact, notably his much discussed After the Golden Age: Romantic Pianism and Modern Performance (OUP), welcomed as “full of wit and interest, and written with passion” by Charles Rosen (Times Literary Supplement) and as “a wonderful book” by James Fenton (The Guardian).

 Kenneth Hamilton is a committed public communicator who believes that the appreciation of music in its historical context can significantly enhance its meaning for modern audiences, and offer vital insights for performers.
 He does not regard professional and popular readerships as necessarily distinct, believing that the “cultured general reader” is an audience well worth cultivating, and that scholarship is of distinctly limited value if it caters only to other scholars.